Bottomonium Properties in QGP from a Lattice-QCD Informed T-Matrix Approach: Heavy-Quark Transport Coefficients

 The HQ friction coefficient (relaxation rate) with off-shell spectral functions can be evaluated based on the Kadanoff-Baym equations as~\cite{Liu:2018syc}

 Here, $\delta^{(4)}$ denotes the energy-momentum conserving $\delta$-function and $d_c=6$ the spin-color degeneracy of charm quarks.
-The summation, $\sum_{i}$, is over all light quarks and gluons in the heat bath.
+The summation, $\sum_{i}$, is over all light anti-/quarks and gluons in the heat bath.
 The friction coefficient is evaluated for a definite energy and moment of the incoming charm quark, whereas all other partons are represented by off-shell spectral functions.
 The heavy-light scattering amplitudes, $|M|^2$, are related to the $T$-matrices and incorporate the summation over all possible two-body color and partial-wave channels as detailed in Ref.~\cite{Liu:2018syc}.

-Compared to our previous study~\cite{ZhanduoTang:2023pla}, where the in-medium potentials were constrained by the static WLCs and the QGP EoS only, the charm-quark friction coefficient is slightly larger at $T$=251, 293 and 334\,MeV, while at $T$=199\,MeV the results are comparable in both scenarios.
-At low momenta, there is some compensation between the smaller charm-quark masses in the present work, which enhances $A(p)$ (recall that the relaxation rate is proportional to the temperature-over-mass ratio), the stronger potential but also a stronger screening of the confining force ($m_s$=240\,MeV compared to 200\,MeV before).
+Compared to our previous study~\cite{Tang:2023tkm}, where the in-medium potentials were constrained by the static WLCs and the QGP EoS, the charm-quark friction coefficient shown in Fig.~\ref{fig_Ap} is slightly larger at $T$=251, 293 and 334\,MeV, while at $T$=199\,MeV the results are very close to each other in both scenarios.
+At low momenta, there is some compensation between the smaller charm-quark masses in the present work (which enhances $A(p)$ as the relaxation rate is proportional to the temperature-over-mass ratio), the stronger potential but also a stronger screening of the confining force ($m_s$=240\,MeV compared to 200\,MeV before).
 At high momenta, where the short-range color-Coulomb interaction is dominant (further augmented by relativistic corrections), its weaker screening, especially at higher temperatures, implies that the $A(p)$ in this work is significantly larger than in the previous one.

 The spatial diffusion coefficient, $D_s=T/(M_c A(p=0))$, scaled by the inverse thermal wavelength, $2\pi T$, is displayed in Fig.~\ref{fig_Ds} as a function of temperature.
 Our results are in fair agreement with recent lQCD data~\cite{Altenkort:2023oms,Altenkort:2023eav} for charm and static quarks.
-The result for static quark is about a factor of 2-3 larger than the result from the AdS/CFT correspondence which is believed to provide a quantum lower bound for the diffusion coefficient~\cite{Casalderrey-Solana:2006fio}.
-Our results are comparable with those in previous study (WLC-based)~\cite{ZhanduoTang:2023pla}, although our $2\pi T D_s$ is slightly higher at the lowest temperature due to a weaker confining interaction.
+The result for static quark is about a factor of 2-3 larger than results from the AdS/CFT correspondence which are believed to provide a quantum lower bound for the diffusion coefficient~\cite{Casalderrey-Solana:2006fio}.
+Again, the present results are close to the WLC-based ones from Ref.~\cite{Tang:2023tkm}, although the $2\pi T D_s$ here is slightly higher at the lowest temperature due to a weaker (more screened) confining interaction.